Jacob Lawrence: The American Struggle

 Save the Date: Press Preview Reception | January 16, 2020 | 5-7pm

 SALEM, MA — This January, the Peabody Essex Museum (PEM), debuts Jacob Lawrence: The American Struggle the first museum exhibition to feature the celebrated series of paintings, Struggle: From the History of the American People (1954–56), by Jacob Lawrence.
 Painted during the civil rights era by one of the best-known black American artists of the 20th century, the series of 30 intimate panels depicts pivotal moments in early American history with an emphasis on the contributions that black people, Native Americans, and women made in shaping our nation's founding and identity.
+Elizabeth Hutton Turner and Austen Barron Bailly are the organizing curators of Jacob Lawrence: The American Struggle and Lydia Gordon is the exhibition's coordinating curator.
 The exhibition, organized by PEM and touring nationally through 2021, tackles a question central to Lawrence’s work: “What is the cost of democracy for all?“

 Reunited for the first time in more than 60 years, the Struggle series brings American history to life through energetic, expressive paintings that hug the boundary between figuration and abstraction.
 For this reunion, 25 of the

 Struggle paintings are accounted for while five remain unlocated.
 Of these, the known works are presented alongside reproductions of the missing paintings as well as those too fragile to travel.
 The paintings reflect Lawrence’s desire to “express the universal beauty of man's continuous struggle” and his visual style conveys the physical, emotional, and ideological struggles inherent to the country’s founding.